-Heat Transfer Mechanism
+Heat Transfer for Heating

 Rather, the heat pump makes use of heat that is already present in the air outside.
-Now, this doesn’t mean that you should open your windows during the winter months in hopes that warm air will flow in.
-How then does this method of heat transfer work?
+This doesn’t mean that you should open your windows during the winter months, expecting warm air to flow in.

 To know how a heat pump heats, you first need to learn how a central air conditioner cools because they do it the same way!

-Heat Pump Repair and Service
+Heat Pump Service and Repair Professionals

 Heat pump units need professional installation, maintenance, and repair services to operate properly when you need them most.

 That’s why you should leave your heat pump service in Christchurch to the professionals.